 Because the 23-percent FairTax rate of $0.23 on every dollar spent is not imposed on necessities, an individual spending $30,000 pays an effective tax rate of only 15.5 percent, not 23 percent.
 That same individual will pay 17.3 percent of his or her income to federal taxes under current law.
-See effective tax rates for a family of four at various spending levels in Figure 2.

 Finally, exempting one product or service, but not another, opens the door to the army of lobbyists and special interest groups that plague and distort our taxation system today.
 Those who have the money will send lobbyists to Washington to obtain special tax breaks in their own self-interest.
 This process causes unfair and inefficient distortions in our economy and must be stopped.

 While everyone pays the same tax rate at the cash register, the prebate results in effective tax rates (annual taxes paid divided by annual spending) that increase as the level of spending increases a progressive tax rate structure.
 For example, a person spending at the poverty level has a 0% effective tax rate, whereas someone spending at twice the poverty level has an effective tax rate of 11.5%, and so on.